JohnReyGimenez/ImagineerKit/README.md

 # 🐢 Turtly Kits

 **Turtly** is an educational platform that combines a visual programming app with easy-to-assemble robotics kits.
-Designed for primary students and private schools, it helps young learners explore logic, problem-solving, and engineering through play.
+Designed for lower primary students and private schools, it helps young learners explore their creativity, problem-solving, and engineering through play.

 ## Project Goals